Innovation Scholars

-As an Innovation Scholar, you’ll be in the center of facilities that top organizations in the world turn to when they seek research expertise or to test their products.
-Like Apple, Dell and other top technology companies that test their data and network product at the UNH InterOperability Laboratory.
-The John Olson Advanced Manufacturing Center and Jere A. Chase Ocean Engineering Laboratory are two additional world-class facilities that will only add to UNH’s reputation on the global stage – and your opportunity to make an impact on that stage.
+Top organizations in the world turn to UNH when they seek research expertise or to test their products.
+Apple, Dell and other top technology companies that test their data and network product at the UNH InterOperability Laboratory.
+The John Olson Advanced Manufacturing Center, Space Science Center, Biomaterials and Biomedical Engineering Labs, Geochemistry and Sustainability Labs, and the Jere A. Chase Ocean Engineering Laboratory are the center of high-impact research programs and industry partnerships.
+Innovation Scholars puts you in the center of UNH’s reputation on the global stage, and gives you the opportunity to make an impact on that stage.

 What is the Innovation Scholars Program?